bquarant/wip/_posts/2014-02-04-healing-and-repair.md

 <span><br></span>

 ### Variants and complications of normal wound healing
-- Excessive granulation tissue: Likely mediated by FLT-4, a VEGF ligand.
+- Excessive granulation tissue: **pyogenic granuloma or "proud flesh"**, looks like a large, well-cirumscribed red raised plaque Angiogenesis seems to be driving this process, likely mediated by FLT-4, a VEGF ligand.
 - Excessive scar tissue: Hypertrophic or keloid scar, looks kind of a like a tumor.
 More common in African Americans.
 Current thought is that it is related to **WNT** activation, which prevents **b-catenin** degradation, which leads to fibroblast proliferation.
 - Defective scar formation: herniation of the wound, wound dehiscence, failure of wound closure
-- Dystrophic calcification: deposition of calcium in the tissue.
+- **Dystrophic calcification**: deposition of calcium in the tissue.
 Seen in atherosclerosis, aging heart valves, granulomas, tumors.
 Occurs at site of injury.
 Basophilic (i.e. blue)!
 Intracellular: starts in the mitochondria.
 Extracellular: starts with dead cells.
 Calcium binds to membrane or vesicular phosophlipids.
 Phosphatases generate phosphate, **CaPO<sub>4</sub>** microcrystals form, cycle repeats. **Crystallization propagation** occurs, forming deposits.
 Matrix proteins like **osteopontin** facilitate the propagation.
-- Delayed wound healing: infection, aging, diabetes, poor blood supply (i.e. vascular disease).
+- **Causes of delayed wound healing**: infection, foreign material, size or location of wound,  aging, diabetes, poor blood supply (i.e. vascular disease), nutrition,

 <span><br></span>

 ### Advances in wound treatment
-- Silver (silvadene): topical antimicrobial
+- Silver (silvadene): topical antimicrobial, used in burn treatment
 - Smart dressings: contain growth factors like PDGF (becaplemin)
 - Negative pressure devices: provides a sealed, protected moist environment
 - Hyperbaric chamber
-- Platelet rich plasma (PRP): contains growth factors and platelets, orthopods now injecting this directly into the surgical field
+- Platelet rich plasma (PRP): contains growth factors and platelets, orthopedists now injecting this directly into the surgical field